1. What is distinctive about the graduate counseling degrees at Grace?

 Internships can be completed at the qualifying location of the student’s choice.
 Students are encouraged to secure their own internship sites in the area of their interest.

 Residential students have the opportunity to take classes on specific days of the week, while other days have no classes scheduled.
 This allows for flexible work hours.
-Hybrid students have the flexibility to work at their jobs because students can set their “class” and study time around distinctive schedules.
-The hybrid program is designed to allow students to work full-time and part-time, as long as they are able to keep up with the work load assigned by each of the professors.
+Online students have the flexibility to work at their jobs because students can set their “class” and study time around distinctive schedules.
+The Online program is designed to allow students to work full-time and part-time, as long as they are able to keep up with the work load assigned by each of the professors.

 A high-quality Christian education from Grace College is affordable and it's a solid investment.
 To help students reach their educational and career goals, our financial aid team works closely with students to design an aid package that's best for your situation, including federal and state loans as well as school-based scholarships.
-Unfortunately, scholarships are not available to hybrid students.
+Unfortunately, scholarships are not available to online students.
 Students who file the Free Application for Federal Student Aid (FAFSA) may qualify for a Federal Stafford Loan.
 Grace College also offers one M.A. in Clinical Mental Health Counseling residential student the opportunity of an assistantship.